MaxWave: Rapid maximum likelihood wavelet reconstruction of non-Gaussian features in gravitational wave data: METHODS

-To efficiently capture signal or glitch power, we need a dense, overcomplete TF$\tau$ grid made by transforming non-orthogonal wavelets \cite{Neil-BWstart-2021}.
-We employ non-orthogonal, overcomplete Morlet-Gabor wavelets \cite{Neil-2015} that maximize the approximate likelihood using a minimum number of wavelets.
+To efficiently capture signal or glitch power, we need a dense, overcomplete TF$\tau$ grid made by transforming nonorthogonal wavelets \cite{Neil-BWstart-2021}.
+We employ nonorthogonal, overcomplete Morlet-Gabor wavelets \cite{Cornish_2015} that maximize the approximate likelihood using a minimum number of wavelets.